Yandex Cloud

 1. Create a Managed Service for OpenSearch cluster in any suitable configuration with publicly available hosts.

-2. If using security groups in your cluster, make sure they are configured correctly and allow connecting to the Managed Service for OpenSearch cluster.
+2. If using security groups, make sure they are configured correctly and allow connections to your Managed Service for OpenSearch cluster.

 3. Get an SSL certificate to connect to the Managed Service for OpenSearch cluster.